The Lady of Shalott: Art

 In Edward Moxon's 1857 edition of Tennyson's works, illustrated by Hunt and Rossetti, Hunt depicted the moment when the Lady turns to see Lancelot.
 In the background of the illustration, Hunt juxtaposes the window facing Lancelot with a painting of Christ's crucifixion.
 According to Christine Poulson, the Crucifixion is the archetype of self-sacrifice and further emphasises the ideal that the Lady of Shalott fails to represent.
 Poulson also considers this representation of the subject in the context of changing women's roles in the 1880s and 1890s, suggesting that it served as a warning of imminent death to women who stepped from their restricted roles and explored their desires.
 Rossetti depicted Lancelot's contemplation of the Lady's "lovely face".
 Neither illustration pleased Tennyson, who took Hunt to task for depicting the Lady caught in the threads of her tapestry, something which is not described in the poem.
 Hunt explained that he wanted to sum up the whole poem in a single image, and that the entrapment by the threads suggested her "weird fate".
 The scene fascinated Hunt, who returned to the composition at points throughout his life and finally painted a large scale version shortly before his death.
 He required assistants, as he was too frail to complete it himself.
 This deeply conceived evocation of the Lady, ensnared within the perfect rounds of her woven reality, is an apt illustration of the mythology of the weaving arts.
 This work is now in the collection of the Wadsworth Atheneum Museum of Art in Hartford, Connecticut.

 John William Waterhouse painted three episodes from the poem.
-In 1888, he painted the Lady setting out for Camelot in her boat; this work is now in the Tate Gallery.
+In 1888, he painted the Lady setting out for Camelot in her boat; this work is now in Tate Britain.
 In 1894, Waterhouse painted the Lady at the climactic moment when she turns to look at Lancelot in the window in The Lady of Shalott Looking at Lancelot; this work is now in Leeds Art Gallery.
 Poulson argues that Waterhouse's impressionistic painting style in his 1894 rendering of The Lady of Shalott evokes a "sense of vitality and urgency".
 In 1915, Waterhouse painted I Am Half-Sick of Shadows, Said the Lady of Shalott, as she sits wistfully before her loom; this work is now in the Art Gallery of Ontario.